seongwonkc/argosyfinal/src/posts/2023-12-20-the-dubai-agreement-was-cop28s-transition-away-a-landmark-or-a-letdown.md

 ---
-title: "The Dubai Agreement: Was COP28's 'Transition Away' a Landmark or a Letdown?"
+title: 'The Dubai Agreement: Was COP28''s ''Transition Away'' a Landmark or a Letdown?'
-author: "Ethan Yang"
+author: Ethan Yang
-category: "Sustainability"
+category: Sustainability
-date: "2023-12-20T00:00:00.000Z"
+date: '2023-12-20T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - COP28
   - climate policy
   - fossil fuels
   - international relations
+excerpt: >-
-excerpt: "For the first time in history, a UN climate agreement has called for a transition away from fossil fuels.
-It's being hailed as the 'beginning of the end' for the fossil fuel era, but did the final text deliver the decisive action the world needs?"
+  For the first time in history, a UN climate agreement has called for a transition away from fossil fuels.
+It's being hailed as the 'beginning of the end' for the fossil fuel era, but did the final text deliver the decisive action the world needs?
-image:
+image: >-
+  /assets/images/2023/the-dubai-agreement-was-cop28s-transition-away-a-landmark-or-a-letdown.jpg
-image_credit:
+image_credit: Mohammed Nabeel — Unsplash
 ---

 After weeks of tense negotiations, the 28th UN Climate Change conference (COP28) in Dubai concluded with a final agreement that, for the first time, explicitly addresses the primary driver of climate change: fossil fuels.
 The central clause of the "UAE Consensus" calls on nations to contribute to "transitioning away from fossil fuels in energy systems, in a just, orderly and equitable manner."
 The language was immediately hailed as "historic" by many diplomats and observers, a landmark moment in a three-decade-long process that had previously failed to name the problem.
 But as the dust settles, a more nuanced picture emerges.
 Was this the powerful, unambiguous signal the world needed, or a carefully worded compromise that offers more loopholes than solutions?